A positive proportion of locally soluble hyperelliptic curves over $\mathbb Q$ have no point over any odd degree extension: Sieving to locally soluble orbits

-\begin{proof} By Theorems \ref{thm:lsoluble} and \ref{locsol}, the left hand side is equal to the number of $G(\Q)$-equivalence classes of elements in $V(\Z)$ that are locally soluble, have invariants in ${\rm{Inv}}(F)$, and have height bounded by $X$.
-Given a locally soluble element $v\in V(\Z)$ with invariant in ${\rm{Inv}}(F)$, let $v_1,\ldots, v_k$ denote a complete set of representatives for the action of $G(\Z)$ on the $G(\Q)$-equivalence class of $v$ in $V(\Z)$.
+\begin{proof} By Theorems \ref{thm:lsoluble} and \ref{locsol}, the left hand side is equal to the number of $G(\Q)$-equivalence classes of elements in $V(\Z)$ that are locally soluble, have invariant binary forms in $F$, and have height bounded by $X$.
+Given a locally soluble element $v\in V(\Z)$ with invariant binary form in $F$, let $v_1,\ldots, v_k$ denote a complete set of representatives for the action of $G(\Z)$ on the $G(\Q)$-equivalence class of $v$ in $V(\Z)$.
 Then

 When $\Stab_{G(\Q)}(v)$ is trivial, which happens for all but negligibly many $v\in V(\Z)$ by \cite[Proposition~14]{B}, \eqref{eq:weights} simplifies to